Reward offered after North Royalton home ransacked, set on fire

 The house was not occupied at the time.

-There is a reward of us to $5,000 for tips leading to the arrest and conviction of the person responsible.
+There is a reward of up to $5,000 for tips leading to the arrest and conviction of the person responsible.

 Anyone with information on the arson is urged to call the State Fire Marshal’s Fire and Explosion Investigation Bureau at 800-589-2728, the Cuyahoga County Crime Stoppers at 216-252-7463 or the North Royalton Police Department at 440-582-6216.